Pometry/Raphtory/docs/reference/graphql/graphql_API.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-Send graph bincode as base64 encoded string
+Send graph bincode as base64 encoded string.

 Returns::
 path of the new graph